Iraq Climate

 This month in numbers

-Iraq experienced its 7th warmest April on record in 2026, with an average temperature of 24.18°C, an anomaly of +3.3°C compared to the 1961–1990 baseline.
-The global land temperature for April 2026 also ranked as the 2nd warmest on record, with an anomaly of +1.1°C. Looking at the broader picture, the February–April 2026 period in Iraq was the 21st warmest on record, with an average temperature of 17.21°C, an anomaly of +1.7°C.
+Iraq experienced its 7th warmest April on record, with an average temperature of 24.18°C, an anomaly of +3.3°C compared to the 1961–1990 baseline.
+Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 also ranked as the 21st warmest on record for Iraq, at 17.21°C, an anomaly of +1.7°C.

 What changed